-Paringa Livestock is an elite genetic supplier of bulls and rams for Australian beef and lamb producers.
-Through the use of worlds best practice management and backed with science, we strive to give our clients the competitive edge they require to be profitable in all markets and environments.
+Paringa Livestock is an elite genetic supplier of bulls for Australian beef producers.
+Through the use of world’s best practice management and backed with science, we strive to give our clients the competitive edge they require to be profitable in all markets and environments.

-Paringa Livestock, a family run business is centered around a passion for animal breeding.
+Paringa Livestock, a family run business is centred around a passion for animal breeding.
 Using latest technologies and proven genetics from around the globe, breeders can have confidence their progeny will perform.
-Backed by decades of knowledge and experience, Paringa Livestock is the number one source for your red meat genetics.
+Backed by decades of knowledge and experience, Paringa Livestock is the number one source for proven performance genetics.

 Different from the rest